dorontal/consciousness/README.md

 1. Every "thing" in the universe is in constant "flux" (the only thing that is constant in the universe is "flux", or "change", itself)

-2. Every "thing" in the universe is "connected" to every other "thing", causally, in this sense: for something to be born it has to be born out of something else, nothing comes into being on its own, everything is interconnected causally in the sense that everything is born because something else is born - if this then that
+2. Every "thing" in the universe is "connected" with a set of other "things"every other, causally, in the sense that every thing arises because another thing has arisen - if this then that, Idappaccayatā.

 Now draw a "circle" around any collection of "things".
 For example, take one collection of things to be the skin of some specific human as